 I met with all my old friends.
 We had fun, we talked politics, we talked experiences, we laughed, we drank, we ate, we explored, and we laughed some more.
 Toronto is such a beautiful city and incredibly underrated.
 I miss my time here.

-by Diana Rahim It’s hard being a person.
+It’s hard being a person.
 Nobody truly tells you this, nor are we really encouraged to look into this fact deeply.
 As a society, we are uncomfortable with confronting sadness and despair, and would rather concentrate on a superficial, easy-to-understand pursuit of happiness.
-We are taught to meet our basic material needs, to obsess over our educational… Continue reading Editor’s Letter: Mental Health
+We are taught to meet our basic material needs, to obsess over our educational and career paths, and to succeed in our society.
+Far less emphasis is placed on meeting our very important psychological and emotional needs, and in fostering the kind of habits that are emotionally healthy not just for us, but in our reactions to others as well.
+Very often, even basic emotional responses and sensitivity is stigmatized.
+Just think of common, dismissive phrases one often hears – “Don’t be so sensitive,” “You’re being oversensitive,” “Why can’t you take a joke?”

 I went to smorgasburg to eat a lot of good delicious food and then headed off to meet up with Bella and attend an extremely dog-friendly party.